 Bean Around the World

-Bean Around the World is arguably the best coffee shop on campus and the least well-known.
+Bean Around the World is arguably the best coffee shop on campus and the least well known.
 It’s located in the southern part of campus, just outside the academic core.
-The menu of juices, hot drinks, sandwiches, pizza and more is quite extensive—and tasty.
-There is lots of indoor seating space for those who like to study in the hustle-bustle of a busy coffee shop.
-They even serve beer for those who want to take the edge off after a long day of cramming.
+The menu of juices, hot drinks, sandwiches, pizza, and more is quite extensive—and tasty.

 Great Dane by the Walter Gage Residence is a definite favourite for those who like to drink high-quality coffee while studying.
 There is not too much space but the coffee is just too good to pass up.
 Make sure you try their homemade scones.
 They’re crispy and delicious.